waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 ## Proposed Solution

-My proposed solution is a webservice that will allow members of the schools DnD club to see listings of what campaigns are open and get contact info of DMs
+My proposed solution is a web app that will allow members of the schools DnD club to see listings of what campaigns are open and get contact info of DMs

 ---